etnt/stocks/README.md

   - Hammer
   - Inverted Hammer
   - Gravestone
+* Inside Bars indicator highlighting when price action is contained within a previous bar's range
+* 52-week high marker for identifying new highs
+* 3 Inside Up and 3 Inside Down pattern detection with bar coloring
 * Minervini's Trend Template implementation showing when a stock is in a strong trend

 ### Portfolio Tracker